manthanank/learn-rxjs/README.md

 [Back to top⤴️](#contents)

 ### Error Handling Operators

+These operators are used to handle errors that occur in the observable sequence.
+Some of the error handling operators are:

+- catchError
+- retry
+- retryWhen

 **catchError** - Catches errors on the observable to be handled by returning a new observable or throwing an error.